rodrigo1995vav/MERN_AUTH_TODO/README.md

    The mongo database is set to be Mongo Atlas (cloud) but you can change the DB_URI var on the .env to be anything u want even a local db.

    The server side of this app as multiple options (some of them not fully working) but you can connect it to a Slack channel so it can send u all the errors there.
-The database is set to be a mongodb but  changing ENGINE_DB to mysql (and few lines of code) you can use a sql database.
+The database is set to be a mongodb, if you change the evairoment var ENGINE_DB to mysql (and few lines of code) you can use a sql database.

 # Client Commands